pyepics/pyepics/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-PyEpics currently works with Python version 2.7, 3.5, 3.6, 3.7, and 3.8.
+PyEpics currently works with Python version 3.6, 3.7, 3.8, and 3.9.
+We
-We expect it to work with Python 3.9 as well.
-Pyepics version 3.4.3 is the
+expect it to work with Python 3.10, but no testing has been done.
+Pyepics
-final version to work with Python 2.7 or Python 3.5, and version 3.5.0 and
+version 3.4.3 was the final version to work with Python 2.7 or Python 3.5,
-later will require Python 3.6 or later.
+and version 3.5.0 and later require Python 3.6 or later.

 Pyepics is supported and regularly used and tested on 64-bit Linux, 64-bit
 Mac OSX, and 64-bit Windows.
 It is known to work on Linux with ARM
-processors including raspberry Pi, though this is not part of the automated
+processors including raspberry Pi.
+As of this writing, automated testing is
-testing set.
-Pyepics may still work on 32-bit Windows and Linux, but these
+done only for Linux64.
+Pyepics may still work on 32-bit Windows and Linux,
-systems are not tested regularly.
+but these systems are not tested regularly.

 The EPICS Channel Access library Version 3.14.12 or higher is required for
-pyepics and 3.15 or higher are strongly recommended.
-More specifically,
+pyepics, and versions 3.15 or 7.0 or higher are strongly recommended.
+More
-pyepics requires e shared libraries libca and libCom (*libca.so* and
+specifically, pyepics requires e shared libraries libca and libCom
-*libCom.so* on Linux, *libca.dylib* and *libCom.dylib* on Mac OSX, or
+(*libca.so* and *libCom.so* on Linux, *libca.dylib* and *libCom.dylib* on
-*ca.dll* and *Com.dll* on Windows) from *Epics Base*.
+Mac OSX, or *ca.dll* and *Com.dll* on Windows) from *Epics Base*.

 For all supported operating systems and some less-well-tested systems (all
-of linux-64, linux-32,linux-arm, windows-64, windows-32, and darwin-64),
+of linux-64, linux-32, linux-arm, windows-64, windows-32, and darwin-64),
-pre-built versions of *libca* (and *libCom*) built with 3.16.2 are
+pre-built versions of *libca* (and *libCom*) built with 3.16.2 or 7.0.4 are
 provided, and will be installed within the python packages directory and
 used by default.
 This means that you do not need to install Epics base
 libraries or any other packages to use pyepics.
 For Epics experts who may